EmpregoLigado/code-challenge/README.md

 | Activate   | POST      | /jobs/{:id}/activate | ✓         |
 | Percentage | GET       | /category/{:id}      | ✘         |

-## Pré-requisitos
+## Prerequisites

-O seu teste deve ter um README com os passos necessários para:
+Your test must have a README with the necessary steps to:

-- Instalar as dependências;
+- Install the dependencies;
-- Rodar os testes automatizados.
+- Run automated tests.
-- Rodar o projeto;
+- Run the project;

-### Tecnologia
+### Technology

-Ruby, Go ou Python.
+Ruby, Go or Python.

-### Gostamos de:
+### We like:

-- Commits estruturados;
+- Structured commits;
-- Documentação;
+- Documentation;
-- Testes;
+- Tests;
 - Docker;
 - CI;
 - Message queues.

-## O que está sendo avaliado
+## What is being evaluated

-Sua capacidade de compreender um problema, desenhar uma solução e aplicá-la.
+Your ability to understand a problem, design a solution and apply it.
-Queremos ver como você resolve o problema proposto e suas habilidades com as tecnologias propostas.
+We want to see how you solve the proposed problem and your skills with the proposed technologies.

-## Submissão
+## Submission

-Para nos enviar seu código, você pode:
+To send us your code, you can:

-- Fazer um fork desse repositório e nos mandar um pull request.
+- Fork this repository and send us a pull request.
-- Nos dar acesso ao seu repositório no github, bitbucket ou gitlab.
-Adicione o usuário bonigauglitz.
+- Give us access to your repository on github, bitbucket or gitlab.
+Add the user bonigauglitz.
-- Se precisar falar com a gente: engenharia@levee.com.br.
+- If you need to talk to us: engineering@levee.com